Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 It’s one of those age-old questions.
 Soup or salad?
 Beach or mountains?…Is it a cold or is it the flu?

 Both are prevalent in winter.
-“Kids have been in school long enough to transmit diseases, and when it’s cold, people congregate more in close quarters,” says John Wiprud, M.D., a family practice physician on the medical staff at Baylor Medical Center at Garland.
+“Kids have been in school long enough to transmit diseases, and when it’s cold, people congregate more in close quarters,” says John Wiprud, M.D., a family practice physician on the medical staff at Baylor Scott & White Medical Center – Garland.

 But sick is sick, right?
 Does it matter if it’s a cold or the flu?
 Yes, Dr. Wiprud says.
 “The flu is more likely to cause complications like pneumonia or bronchitis.”